Something that every parent should do for their child is to encourage your child to get involved with team sports.

-They get to meet new friends, have fun, get lots of exercise and learn other important skills like teamwork, discipline, communication and respect.
+They get to meet new friends, have fun, get lots of exercise!
+Furthermore, they learn other important skills like teamwork, discipline, communication and respect.
 These are traits that will help them through their teenage years, into adulthood and also when they eventually join the workforce.

 But with so many different sports, different competitions and different teams, how do you choose the right sport for your child?

-One important aspect to investigate when first registering your child to play a new sport is to find out if all coaches and team support staff are involved for the right reasons.
+One important aspect to investigate when first registering your child to play a new sport is finding out if all coaches and team support staff are there for the right reasons.
 Yes, everyone likes that winning feeling but what must always come first in youth sport is the development and enjoyment of the child.

 Why Kids Drop Out Of Sport

-There are a growing number of kids who start playing a certain sport at a young age (from around 5-8 years old), yet by the time they reach their high school years (around 12-15 year old) they have lost interest and decide to quit.
+There are a growing number of kids who start playing a certain sport at a young age (from around 5-8 years old).
+However, by the time they reach their high school years (around 12-15 year old) they have lost interest and decide to quit.

 There are many factors that can contribute to this: